Skip to main content

 Beyond the Visual marks the culmination of a ground-breaking three-year collaborative research project led by Professor Ken Wilder (Professor of Aesthetics, University of the Arts London), Dr Aaron McPeake (artist and Associate Lecturer at Chelsea College of Arts, University of the Arts London) and Dr Clare O’Dowd (Research Curator at Henry Moore Institute), together with Shape Arts, the UK’s leading disability-led arts organisation.
 The project is the recipient of the Arts and Humanities Research Council’s (AHRC) inaugural Exhibition Fund, a major grant supporting innovative, collaborative exhibition approaches.

 The exhibition has been developed in close collaboration with blind and partially blind artists, curators and audiences.
-All the multi-sensory works will also be audio described, the descriptions generated by an inclusive process working with the artists.
+All the multi-sensory works will also be audio described, the descriptions generated by an inclusive process where partially blind writer Joseph Rizzo Naudi will collaborate with the artists and curators.

 Beyond the Visual will be accompanied by a lively programme of public events and a multi-authored, open-access publication published by UCL Press.